jhansen1344/stringDisplay/README.md

     - Header placeholder component
     - "Wrapper" component for orchestrating the display
     - Recursive component for displaying output
-        - Having recursive component do the sorting avoided need for another recursive function to handle sorting.
+        - Having recursive component do the sorting avoided need for another recursive function.